figment-networks/graph-juno-ts/README.md

 # juno-ts

-This modules contains the typescript/assemblyscript binding for Juno protobuf
+This modules contains the typescript/assemblyscript bindings for Juno messages

 ## Development